Azure-Samples/azure-data-manager-for-energy-openai-demo/README.md

 > **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access [here](https://aka.ms/oaiapply).
 You can also visit [here](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.

-> **AZURE RESOURCE COSTS** by default this sample will create Azure App Service and Azure Cognitive Search resources that have a monthly cost, as well as Form Recognizer resource that has cost per document page.
+> **AZURE RESOURCE COSTS** by default this sample will create Azure App Service, Databricks and Azure Cognitive Search resources that have a monthly cost.
 You can switch them to free versions of each of them if you want to avoid this cost by changing the parameters file under the infra folder (though there are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.)

 ### Prerequisites